Table of Contents

 If you’re wanting to cover twice the distances above, the time penalty for the additional weight will double over the course of a day.
 That can make bike and gear weight account for an hour of your time – every day.
 Conversely, if you’re covering half the above distances above, then these time differences will be less significant over the course of a day.

 You may not be convinced by the numbers above.
 That’s fine.

-I will be measuring my power using a Stages crank-based power meter and I will attempt to push my pedals at a constant power (200w) for all six test runs.
-This is a power rate that I know I can push all day long.
+I will be measuring my power using a Stages crank-based power meter and I will push my pedals at constant power (200w) for all six test runs.
+This is a power that I know I can push all day long.

 I will attempt to pick a day with no variation to the weather, I will maintain the same bicycle position (hoods) and I will carry the same amount of water for each run.
 I am really looking forward to seeing what the results are!